 HARRIET KRIJGH, Cello

-A passionate chamber musician, she assumes the role of Artistic Director of the International Chamber Music Festival Utrecht in June 2017, taking the position over from Janine Jansen.
-In 2012 Harriet founded the “Harriet & Friends” Festival which takes place every summer in Feistritz.
+A passionate chamber musician, she assumed the role of Artistic Director of the International Chamber Music Festival Utrecht in June 2017, taking over the position from Janine Jansen.
+In 2012 Harriet founded the “Harriet & Friends” Festival which takes place in Feistritz every summer.

 Amongst winning many competitions, in her native Holland Harriet Krijgh was awarded both the First Prize and the Audience Award at the Amsterdam Cello Biennale in November 2012.
-In Autumn 2013 she was awarded the WEMAG-Soloists prize at the Festspiele Mecklenburg-Vorpommern.
-In 2015/2016 Harriet was chosen “Rising Star” of the European Concert Hall Organisation (ECHO) performing in Europe’s major concert halls.
+In 2015/2016 she was chosen “Rising Star” by the European Concert Hall Organisation (ECHO) performing in Europe’s major concert halls.

 Harriet Krijgh was born in the Netherlands in 1991.
-She studied in the class of Lenian Benjamins at the Music College in Utrecht.
-Later she continued studies with Lilia Schulz-Bayrova at the Vienna Conservatoire and at the Kronberg Academy with Frans Helmerson.
+She studied with Lilia Schulz-Bayrova at the Music and Arts University of the city of Vienna and at the Kronberg Academy with Frans Helmerson.
+Since 2017 she teaches cello at the Music and Arts University in Vienna.